 My current research is in the philosophy of the criminal law.
 I am focusing on collateral restrictions on those with criminal records.
 It is well-known that people convicted of crimes may be subject… read more

 I teach generally in moral, political, and legal philosophy.
 Previously I have taught Philosophy of Criminal Law, Political Philosophy, Biomedical Ethics, Applied Ethics, Environmental Ethics, Social Philosophy, Introduction to Human Rights, Philosophy of Punishment, Ethics in the Media, and Great Philosophers.
+Beginning in spring 2019, I am teaching a new module with Dr. Chris Woodard on John Rawls's political philosophy and its critics.

 I am generally interested in moral, political, and legal philosophy.
 Beyond my current research on collateral restrictions, I am interested in other normative questions underlying the criminal law and punishment.
 In particular, I am interested in the use of the criminal law and punishment at the international level, as a response to genocide and other mass crimes.
 Such crimes are often said to be committed by groups, rather than by individuals, but the prosecution and punishment of groups as groups raises normative questions about the role of individuals within group endeavours.
 The worry is that some members of the group may not have been responsible, or may have been at least less responsible, for the wrongdoing.
 Thus punishing groups as groups risks subjecting innocent (or less culpable) members of the group to guilt by association.